darrenc9828/My_Netflix_data_analysis/README.md

+#image.png

 ## My_Netflix_data_analysis
-Using my Netflix account data I will analyze my viewing habits of the household and visualize some of my findings.
+Using my Netflix account data that was aquired by submitting a request to Netflix, I will analyze my viewing habits of the household and visualize some of my findings.
+This project was very informative in that I was not aware of all the different data that Netflix actually collects from its users.
+I have used my viewing activity dataset along with a dataset from Kaggle.com to get movie ratings to compare what ratings have been viewed the most along with several other findings of my data.

- This project is an ongoing learning project that will be built on as I learn different things using pandas and other libraries installed.

-Getting the Program to Run:
+# Getting the Program to Run:

 Confirm that a version of Python 3 has been installed on your local machine

 Use Git Bash and navigate to where you would like the cloned repository using CD'command(the desired path)

-Clone the repo from github.
+Clone the repo from github.  git clone https://github.com/darrenc9828/My_Netflix_data_analysis

-To make sure you have all necessary packages to run the program you will need to read the requirments.txt file in the repo.

-Once repo is cloned, use File Explorer or command promt to navigate to the directory folder that contains the repo.
+I used VS code for this project with Jupyter Notebook extensions installed along with a virtual environment.
+To install and run a virtual environment please see the bottom of this README file.
+Once you created the virtual environment please install the necessary requirements for this project by using the below command in you terminal

+pip intall -r requirements.txt

+Once this setup is complete open the Jupyter Notebook file: My_Netflix_data_analysis.ipynb

+You could also run the file above in Jupyter Notebook:

-Once you have navigated to the folder, from the file path line type "cmd" to bring up the command prompt in that directory.
+Navigated to the folder, from the file path line type "cmd" to bring up the command prompt in that directory.

 From the command line, run "jupyter notebook", this will open a browser window.